Bill Teale: Life and career

 Born in Bentleyville, Pennsylvania on 19 June 1947, Teale received his BA in English at Pennsylvania State University, and his Ed.D in reading and English education at the University of Virginia.
 He served as a consultant to school districts and libraries across the United States, as well as to Children’s Television Workshop, Head Start, public television, Reach Out and Read, and NGOs in developing programs focused on literacy learning and teaching.
 He was also an advisor to the National Academy of Education, the U.S. Department of Education, and the National Endowment for the Humanities.
 He was president of the International Literary Association, 2016–2017.
 He was director of the UIC Center for Literacy, on the board of directors of the Literacy Research Association (2007–2009), on the board of directors of the International Reading Association (2011–2014), and president of the International Literacy Association (2016–2017).
 He was a former editor of Language Arts journal.
 He died on 3 February 2018.
 He was married to Junko Yokota.

+In his memory, USBBY and the ILA jointly created the William H. Teale Lecture, with the aim of inviting a foreign speaker to the biennial IBBY Regional meetings (USA).
+The inaugural Teale lecture was given by translator Helen Wang at the conference held in Boston in November 2025.